fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ### 27: Gender Histories
 - Joan Scott, "Gender: A Useful Category of Historical Analysis", 1053-1075.

+{% include alert.html class='danger' title='Reading reflection' text="
+This is a classic article that seems dated now.
+But it still makes a number of useful points that are still relevant and more to our purposes, shows how historians can directly shape the way history is written.
+Many students assume this article is trying to argue that historians should pay more attention to the role women in history.
+It does argue that, but the main point is actually much more interesting and nuanced?
+What is it?
+"%}

 ### 29: Postcolonial Histories
 - Dipesh Chakrabarty, "Postcoloniality and the Artifice of History: Who Speaks for 'Indian' Pasts?", 1-27.

+{% include alert.html class='danger' title='Reading reflection' text="
+This is another classic article that can also feel a bit out of date, yet another example of how historians can directly shape the way history is written by asking profound questions and offering new perspectives that were too easily unquestioned.
+"%}